 To achieve credit for this module, students must be able to:

-- Develop an understanding of the anatomy and morphology of crop plants and the development of structures of significance in crop production.
+- Explain the anatomy and morphology of crop plants and the growth and development of structures of significance in crop production

-- Appreciate the basis of the principal biochemical pathways and their role in growth processes and yield formation.
+- Appreciate the basis of the principal physiological and biochemical pathways and their role in growth processes and yield formation

-- Describe the constraints to realising the genetic yield potential of crops.
+- Describe the constraints to realising the genetic yield potential of crops and appreciate the biology and impact of pests, diseases and weeds on crop production and its management

 Students will develop the skills required to;